MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 prediction.

 ### `--adaptivePredictionThreshold=INT-VALUE`
-Neighbouring attribute value difference that enables choice of single|multi predictors.
-Applies to transformType=2 only.
+Neighbouring attribute value difference that enables the use of direct predictor selection over the weighted average.
+If bitdepth is greater than 8, the threshold is scaled by 2**(bitDepth - 8).

-A value of -1 is replaced by 2**(bitdepth-2).
+Applies to `transformType=0` only.

 ### `--interComponentPredictionEnabled=0|1`
 Controls the use of an in-loop inter-component prediction of attribute